wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/8-http.md

 information about PowerApps and Power Automate PowerShell Cmdlets can be found [here](https://docs.microsoft.com/power-platform/admin/powerapps-powershell/?azure-portal=true).

-After installing the pre-requisite PowerShell modules, we can run the following statement, which will create a new DLP policy that includes support for HTTP when we include a **-SchemaVersion** parameter of **2018-11-01**.
+After installing the pre-requisite PowerShell modules, we can run the following statement, (**New-AdminDlpPolicy -DisplayName "HTTP DLP Policy" -SchemaVersion 2018-11-01**) which will create a new DLP policy that includes support for HTTP when we include a **-SchemaVersion** parameter of **2018-11-01**.
 Once we've executed the previous statement, we'll be asked to log in using our admin credentials.

 ![http DLP](../media/5-http-dlp.png)